|

 How to Use Homemade Facial Oil

-Notes On Ingredients
+Notes On Ingredients Used

-Jojoba oil is, despite the name, not actually an oil, but in fact a liquid wax.
+Jojoba oil is, despite the name, is not actually an oil, but in fact a liquid wax.
 Richly moisturising, it’s great for acne, psoriasis, sunburn, and chapped skin.

 Rose geranium essential oil, as well as smelling lovely, has many reported benefits for your skin.
 It’s reported to help with oily and congested skin, and may also help with eczema, broken capillaries, and dermatitis.
-It’s also reported as having anti-aging properties.

 Of course, you can leave the rose geranium essential oil out if you prefer an unscented moisturiser.
 Alternatively, you could swap it for any other kind of essential oil that you prefer.
 Tea tree essential oil, for example, would be good for acne-prone skin.
+I’d encourage you to explore the world of essential oils to see what might work best for your particular skin concerns.

 One word of caution though – do your research first before selecting your essential oil.
 Some essential oils are what’s known as phototoxic.
 This means that these certain essential oils will react with the sun’s UV rays and can cause an inflammatory reaction in your skin.
 Most citrus-based essential oils can be phototoxic – for example, bergamot or grapefruit essential oil.
 If you’re keen to find out more, then this article is a good starting point for your research.